Laura Bush Fast Facts

 June 4, 2002 - Launches the Laura Bush Foundation for America's Libraries.

-September 29, 2003 - During a five-day tour focusing on education and literacy, Mrs. Bush visits French President Jacques Chirac.

-September 30, 2003 - Visits Russia as part of her education and literacy tour.
+September 30, 2003 - Visits Russia as part of an education and literacy tour.

 February 9, 2006 - Is received by Pope Benedict XVI at the Vatican.